ffoysal/kioshi/README.md

 - Install `NodeJS`
 - Install `npm`
-- Install `MongoDB` or use mongo db docker container
+- Install `MongoDB` or use mongo db docker container `docker run -d -p 27017:27017 --name mongodb mongo:4.0.4`

 Once the pre-requisites are done, follow the steps in order